Built in 2014, by JT Marine Incorporated of Vancouver, Washington (hull #002) as the Washington for the Hyak Maritime Company of Middletown, Delaware.

 In 2014, the tug was leased to Crowley Marine Services Incorporated of San Francisco, California.
 Where she retained her name.

-In 2016, the tug was leased to the Kirby Corporation of Channelview, Texas.
-Where the she retained her name.
+In 2016, she was leased to the Kirby Corporation of Channelview, Texas.
+Where the tug retained her name.

 Powered by two, Tier II compliant, medium speed, General Electric 8L250, diesel engines.
 With Centa connectors, and carbon fiber shafting to Schottel FP1515 azimuthing stern "z drives."
 Outfitted with 102(in) stainless steel propellers.
 For a rated 6,000 horsepower.